Lorenzoantonelli/OTP/readme.md

 - [segno](https://pypi.org/project/segno/)
 - [keyring](https://pypi.org/project/keyring/)

-You can use the requirements.txt file to install the dependencies:
+You can use the **requirements.txt** file to install this dependencies:

 ```bash
 pip3 install -r requirements.txt